unknown-horizons/docs/docs/scenario.rst

 .. function:: settler_level_greater(limit)

-   Returns whether the highest increment reached in any player settlement is greater than *limit*.
+   Returns whether the highest tier reached in any player settlement is greater than *limit*.

 .. function:: time_passed(seconds)